October 16-18, 2020

 This workshop is a powerful challenge.
 Attempting the very physical act of transforming raw animal skin into useful leather is an ambitious undertaking!
 We provide nutritious meals, cozy lodging, a welcoming campus, knowledgeable and skilled staff, good tools and high quality materials.
 You provide the elbow grease, effort and labor.
-With focus, determination and dedication it is possible to walk away with a finished hide.
-We will do everything in our power to help you succeed.
-As we are all students, at different learning levels, based on diversity of skill sets, age, past experience, exposure and physical prowess, each participant will have a unique experience.
+With focus, determination, and dedication it is entirely possible to walk away with a finished hide, and we will do everything in our power to help you succeed.
+As we are all students at different learning levels based on diversity of skill sets, age, past experience, exposure, and physical prowess, each participant will have a unique experience.

 This weekend workshop begins at 10am on Friday and ends at 4pm on Sunday.
 The entire time is required.
 White tail deer hides are provided for each participant from a tagged deer harvested and taken to a meat processor.
 They are hides that would otherwise be discarded.
 Our intention is to honor the sacred parts of each animal and use them to their highest purpose.

 This class will cover the wet-scrape method of making suede with basic brain tanning techniques.
 We will flesh and grain each hide on a beam, rather than in a frame with a sharp blade.
 Dry scraping in a frame is another valuable (often superior) method of brain-tanning, but takes too long to complete in a 3-day workshop.
 The hides provided in this class will already be off the deer and quick-fleshed, and sometimes occasionally soaked in a basic solution ahead of time to help the hair slip.
 All finished hides will be bare.
 Hair-on methods are not covered in this class.
 (This class does not cover hunting animals)